Hale, Thomas Larry Department of Enteric Infections, Walter Reed Army Institute of Research, Washington, DC.

 A highly contagious intestinal disease, also known as shigellosis, caused by rod-shaped bacteria of the genus Shigella.
-Bacillary dysentery, which also is referred to as shigellosis, is a significant infection of children in the developing world, where it is transmitted by the fecal–oral route.
-The global disease burden is estimated as 165 million episodes and 1.3 million deaths annually.
-Common-source outbreaks occasionally occur in developed countries, usually as a result of contaminated food.
-The most common species isolated in developed countries is Shigella sonnei, whereas S. flexneri serotypes predominate in endemic areas.
-Epidemics of S. dysenteriae 1 occur in equatorial regions, and these outbreaks can involve adults as well as children.
-See also: Bacteria; Bacteriology; Food microbiology; Food poisoning; Food science; Medical bacteriology; Public health
+Bacillary dysentery, which also is referred to as shigellosis, is a significant intestinal infection.
+Rod-shaped bacteria of the genus Shigella are the causative agents of this disease (see illustration).
+Transmission occurs by the fecal–oral route.
+The global disease burden is estimated as 80–165 million cases annually.
+At least 600,000 deaths per year are attributed to bacillary dysentery.
+The disease is particularly prevalent in children living in less industrialized countries.
+Occasionally, common-source outbreaks occur in industrialized countries, usually as a result of contaminated food.
+The two most common species involved in bacillary dysentery are S. sonnei and S. flexneri.
+Epidemics of S. dysenteriae also can occur in equatorial regions, and these outbreaks usually involve adults as well as children.
+See also: Bacteria; Bacteriology; Food microbiology; Food poisoning; Food science; Foodborne disease; Infectious disease; Medical bacteriology; Public health

 The content above is only an excerpt.